arburhan/ChainID/contracts/README.md

-# 🏗️ ChainID Smart Contracts
+# 🏗️ IdentiChain Smart Contracts

-This directory contains the smart contracts for the ChainID decentralized identity system.
+This directory contains the smart contracts for the IdentiChain decentralized identity system.

 ## 📁 Contract Structure